inan-mahmud/zs-flutter/README.md

 # zs-flutter

-zs-flutter is a demo food app, made with made with [Getx](https://pub.dev/packages/get) and Flutter sdk.
+zs-flutter is a demo food app, made with [Getx](https://pub.dev/packages/get) and Flutter sdk.

 The main goal is to build a readable, maintainable, scalable and high-quality flutter app using a nice clean architecture.